ktmud/huggle/content/posts/intro.md

 1. `make watch`
 1. Edit files under `/assets` and `/layouts`

-When you'd like to publish your site, create your own `gh-pages` branch and run `make gh-pages`.
+When you'd like to publish your site, run `make gh-pages`.

 Also, don't forget to look into docs on [Hugo](http://hugo.spf13.com/) and [gulp.js](http://gulpjs.com/).